-Edhil Jon Dizon Ordonio, exchange student at the School of International Liberal Studies
+Edhil Jon Dizon Ordonio, year one student from the Schools of International Liberal Studies.

 “When I decided to study in Japan, one of my goals is to experience teaching and learn about the education system in Japan as much as possible.
 The reason for doing so is to broaden my mind and expand my horizon as I want to be an educator in future.
 During my studies here in Waseda University, I was so exhilarated to know about the ICC Outreach Program and decided to apply for it.
 It was the exact kind of program I was looking for.
 Even though I have had experience visiting Japanese elementary schools and talking to the students in English before, I did not have the opportunity to actually teach in these schools,” said Ordonio with a big smile on his face.